MichaelBelousov/MichaelBelousov.github.io/src/src/blog/zig_error_payloads.md

 It is a microbenchmark after all, but let's see if we can figure out why.

 ### Cache behavior

+I ran cachegrind on each benchmark case to get some clues.
+Unfortunately valgrind on termux reported that it can't handle some atomic ARM instruction it encountered when zbench uses zig's standard library's Progress API.
+So I only ran cachegrind on the above listed x86_64 CPU.
+Since we're just recording cache behavior, the nondetermistic performance of the virtual CPU shouldn't matter.

 Here is a cachegrind run on the diagnostic pattern case